🚚 Free Ground Shipping in the U.S. - Online Orders Over $100 Only ⏱ Next Day Delivery Before 2PM Available 📦 Products In-Stock ✈️

 In the United States, Gulf Coast states have seen an increase in both the frequency and severity of hurricanes since 2016.
 The Plains states have seen a dramatic rise in tornado and seismic activity in the last decade.
 And the Upper Midwest and Northeast have seen massive amounts of snow storms too.
 Each time an event occurs our collective hearts sink at the images and stories of destruction and the impact on lives and communities.

 One common occurrence during all these events is the purchase and use of portable generators to supply power for our homes and accessories.
-Feeding our families is the primary necessity and generators can supply enough power to keep your refrigerator cold and oven cooking.
+Feeding our families is a necessity.
+Generators can supply enough power to keep your refrigerator cold and oven cooking.
 Heat and air conditioning are two more reasons people need portable power.
 And the most important is keeping your cell phone charged.
-These modern conveniences have become “necessities” in our every day lives.
+These modern conveniences have become “necessities” in our everyday lives.

 The sale and use of portable generators has increased dramatically because of their low cost and ease of use.
 National retailers like Lowe’s and Home Depot offer “seasonal discounts” on generators with costs as low as $229.
-Add in a few gallons of gas and time to connect your devices and your home can be powered for days.
+Add in a few gallons of gas and your home and devices can be powered for days.

-But these generators come with a silent and deadly side effect that manufacturers and retailers rarely if ever tell you about – carbon monoxide poisoning.
-Carbon Monoxide (CO) is one by-product of running a generator.
-No engine burning fossil fuels can completely burn the fuel source.
-When an engine is running the exhaust of the engine contains trace amounts of carbon monoxide (CO).
-CO, even in very small amounts, can cause harmful - if not deadly - effects.
-Any device with a combustion engine like generators, gas grills, stoves, and furnaces, as well as wood and charcoal burning fireplaces and grills, will all emit CO.
+But these generators come with a silent and deadly side effect – carbon monoxide poisoning.
+Carbon Monoxide (CO) gas is one of the byproducts of running a generator.
+The reason is because no engine ever completely burns the fuel source.
+When an engine is running, the exhaust of the engine contains trace amounts of carbon monoxide.
+CO, even in very small amounts, can cause harmful or deadly effects.
+Any device with a combustion engine like generators, gas grills, stoves, furnaces, and even wood and charcoal burning fireplaces and grills all off-gas carbon monoxide.

-Searching Google to find stories about people who die each year because they run their generator or grill inside or near their dwellings is easy.
-The difficult part is reading the articles and understanding how senseless these deaths are.
+A quick search online will show many stories about people who die each year because they ran their generator or grill indoors.
+The tragic part is reading the articles and understanding how senseless these deaths are.
+Here are some examples:

 In normal operation and use these devices and appliances release such small amounts of CO that you’d never notice.
-Measured in Parts Per Million (ppm) CO in your home is normally less than 1-2 ppm.
-But it only takes 25-35 ppm to make you sick – headache, dizziness, nausea, vomiting, and weakness are all symptoms of CO exposure.
+Measured in parts per million (abbreviates as ppm) the carbon monoxide level in a normal home is less than 1-2 ppm.
+But it only takes 25-35 ppm to make you sick.
+Headache, dizziness, nausea, vomiting, and weakness are all symptoms of CO exposure.

 OSHA and the Centers for Disease Control list 50 ppm as the evacuation level for CO exposure.
 So, you can see why more than 20,000 people visit emergency rooms annually with CO poisoning symptoms.